allybee/allybee.github.io/index.md

 Her fastidious development practices coupled with an eye for design aid in a quality product for both the end user and the engineers who maintain it.
 She demonstrates a passion and aptitude for picking up new concepts quickly and determining when to utilize emerging technologies.

+### Skills
+- Collaborate with clients, product managers and business analysts to translate business requirements into technical requirements
+- Work in a fast-paced, agile project environment with small, focused teams
+- Assist with estimating work efforts required for each phase of a project
+- Review user interfaces for consistency and functionality
+- Develop standards and procedures to determine product quality and release readiness
+- Experience in a variety of development platforms and frameworks
+- Working knowledge of Visual Design Tools such as Sketch, Illustrator, and Photoshop

 ## Experience